top of page

 empower you to reign in life, written as proverbs by Israel's King Solomon, David's son.

-Read Proverbs 1 in your favorite version of the Bible, and compare it to the above.
-You may have to look up a little Hebrew, but you'll find that first sentence of the book (Passion Translation) encapsulates what the rest of the chapter spells out.
+If you will read Proverbs 1 in your favorite Bible, compare it to the verse above.
+You may have to look up a little Hebrew, but you'll find that first vers of the Passion Translation encapsulates what the rest of the chapter spells out.

 So, a Biblical proverb is a kingdom revelation that empowers you to reign in this life.
 Suddenly, reading Proverbs sounds more enticing, doesn't it?